“DO PUSH-UPS” A phrase both received and uttered countless times while I was in the military.

-Our God is slightly different in the sense that He is 100% good, but process, direction and discipline still remain.
-Obedience to biblical structures are for our benefit…not just for His.
+Our God is slightly different in the sense that He is 100% good, but the process, direction, and discipline still remain.
+Obedience to biblical structures is for our benefit…not just for His.
 He never disciplines when it’s not needed.
 Godly boundaries are always helpful and always due.

 Think of it like your dog.
 You feel bad for your dog because you’d like for him to be able to go out and run around outside.
 But if you let him out to run right now, he’ll probably run off through the neighborhood causing trouble and potentially get hit by a car.

 So you build a fence.
 However, it’s really not about keeping him in.
 Think about it.
 It’s likely that if there was zero doubt he’d behave, that he’d stay close to home and that he’d never get hurt…you probably wouldn’t even think twice about a fence.

 Your main focus was more about giving him the greatest level of freedom possible, to run around and enjoy life while keeping him safe.
 It’s within sound boundaries and obedience to them, that the truest level of freedom, security, and safety is found.